Implements a client channel for remote calls that uses the HTTP protocol to transmit messages.

 Gets a value that indicates whether the collection of properties in the channel object is read-only.(Inherited from BaseChannelObjectWithProperties.)

-Gets or sets a Boolean value that indicates whether the current channel is secure.
+Gets or sets whether the client channel is secured.

 Gets a value that indicates whether the dictionary of channel object properties is synchronized.(Inherited from BaseChannelObjectWithProperties.)